 - Sales Support

 Ans: There are many components in SAP sales and distribution like sales areas, distribution channel, divisions, sales office, sales group.
-And it follows two main steps which goes as follows:
+And it follows two main steps which go as follows:

 - To create organization elements in the SAP system